Lunch at Columbine.

 I really loved Nickelodeon.
 It was something like the perfect work for Dowman Sayman.
 The man is a fickle bastard and very rarely sticks to one thing — even if he does, his releases of that one thing are inconsistent.
 He much prefers making one-shots, drawing doujinshi of other Intellectual Property he likes, or drawing fanart.
 Nickelodeon was a standout: it was something he released pretty consistently and reliably in a pretty normal magazine that was bound up into volumes and sold in stores.
 It had his weird style without being too out there, was charming, was funny, was cute, was scary, was messed up and everything.
 While it was mainly a compilation of one-shots, it had stories throughout those one-shots that were developing into grander tales.
 It was incredibly interesting.
 There was a lot I wanted to see, and I’m pretty sure a lot Dowman wanted to tell.
 Sadly, the series was canceled before all those stories could be told, and many compelling plot threads were severed just like that.

-There is no other work in Dowman Sayman’s portfolio like Nickelodeon.
-For him, it’s one of a kind.
-I can hope that one day he’ll get another series like it, or even a continuation, but I’m not going to hold my breath.
+At least for a long time, there was no other work in Dowman Sayman’s portfolio like Nickelodeon.
+For him, it was one of a kind.
+I can hope that one day he’ll get another series like it (he has!), or even a continuation (nope), but I’m not going to hold my breath.
 Dowman Sayman is undoubtedly a niche artist.
 If you become a fan of his, you’ll probably be a pretty big fan and like him a great deal, but you will be one among relatively few.
 It’s not that he’s bad — far from it — it’s just that his outright bizarre ways and his less respectable interests make him a hard sell.
 Even Nickelodeon, tame as it is, deals with stuff like pedophilia.
 He’s just that kind of guy, and the works I’ll be discussing later this week display just how much of that kind of guy he is incredibly well.

 Practically all of the works of Dowman Sayman you can find translated into English are done over at thetsuuyaku (site NSFW).
 Seems to be a big fan.